 A Popular Street Food in Libya

-If you’re looking for a hearty and flavourful dish, you can’t go wrong with Libyan Mbattan.
-This dish is a popular street food in Libya and is enjoyed by locals and tourists alike.
-It’s a type of stuffed pastry that is typically filled with ground beef, onions, and spices.
-The pastry is then fried until golden brown and served hot.
+If you’re craving a hearty and flavorful dish, try Libyan Mbattan.
+This popular street food delights both locals and tourists with its rich taste and satisfying texture.
+It features a stuffed pastry filled with ground beef, onions, and spices, then fried until golden and served hot.

 Making the Libyan Mbattan

-To make the filling, you will need to brown the ground beef in a skillet with olive oil, garlic, and onions.
-Add in a variety of spices such as cumin, paprika, and cinnamon, to give the filling a depth of flavour.
-Once the beef is cooked through, remove it from the heat and let it cool.
+Start by browning the ground beef in a skillet with olive oil, garlic, and chopped onions.
+Stir in spices like cumin, paprika, and cinnamon to build a deep, warm flavor.
+Once the beef cooks through, take the skillet off the heat and let the filling cool before assembling the pastries.

 Make the Dough